krahets/hello-algo/docs-en/chapter_array_and_linkedlist/array.md

 ### Inserting Elements

+Array elements are tightly packed in memory, leaving no space to accommodate additional data between them.
 As shown in the figure below, to insert an element in the middle of an array, all elements following the insertion point must be moved one position back to make room for the new element.

 ![Array Element Insertion Example](array.assets/array_insert_element.png)